simonaturco/simonaturco.github.io/_pages/about.md

 Teaching
 ======
 Since 2018, I am the designer and responsible teacher for the course "Statistical Signal Processing", which is part of the master curriculum in <a href="https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/electrical-engineering" target="_blank"> Electrical Engineering</a> and the master curriculum in <a href="https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/artificial-intelligence-engineering-systems" target="_blank"> Artificial Intelligence & Engineering Systems</a> at TU/e.
-I am alos a guest lecturer for the course "Technology for Care and Cure".
+I am also a guest lecturer for the course "Technology for Care and Cure".

 Background
 ======